DrorHarari/csvjson/README.md

 <dl>
 <dt>How is CSVJSON related to JSON Lines <A HREF="http://jsonlines.org/" TITLE="The JSONLINES format definition">JSON Lines</A>.</dt>
 <dd>The JSON Lines format is a textual format for tabular data where each line is a valid JSON value.
 The CSVJSON format is a textual format for tabular data where each line has zero or more valid JSON values separated by commas.
-One can view JSON Lines as a special case of CSVJSON.</dd>
+One can view JSON Lines as a special case of CSVJSON.
+CSVJSON has the benefit over JSON Lines in that for numbers and 'simple' strings, it aligns with the regular CSV format.</dd>

 <dt>What is the recommended file type extension for a CSVJSON file?</dt>
 <dd>The recommended file format for CSVJSON files is .csvj although one can also use the .csv file extension because a valid CSVJSON file is also a comma-seperated-values file (with JSON rules). </dd>